The Lancet May 27, 2017

 Population

-Adult trauma patients with significant hemorrhage
+Adult trauma patients with or at risk of significant bleeding

 Comparator